Transmission Service

 As a do-it-yourselfer you will find that this job is quite easy.
 How and why some VW dealerships want to charge over $700 for this procedure is just mind-boggling.
 This requires no special skills, no special tools and I can only assume that VW must think you'll never figure out from where to buy the new ATF.

-The only tricky part is physically getting the new oil into the transmission because the stock vehicle was produced without a dipstick or filler tube.
-You may wish to consider doing the dip-stick modification and full instructions are on the "Transmission Dip-Stick" page, including the new style now available from Makco and Europarts-SD.
+The only tricky part is physically getting the new oil into the transmission because the stock vehicle was produced without a dipstick and filler tube.
+You may wish to consider doing the dip-stick modification and full instructions are on the "Transmission Dip-Stick" page.
+Unfortunately, these are no longer available, so the only source is a junkyard.
 However, there are several easy ways to adding new fluid without having a dip-stick and long filler tube.
 You may think up your own method but here is what I think the best:

 You may need to purchase about 2 feet of 3/4" heater hose or clear vinyl tubing from your local hardware or auto parts store.
 This tubing or hose will slip over the short plastic fill tube and the top end of the tubing or hose will be connected to a funnel in an easy to reach place just under the hood.
 This will allow you to simply pour directly from the open liter bottle of ATF into the funnel where it will run down and enter the oil pan through the short plastic fill tube.